LuisaCostantini/ecochangepackage/README.md

 ```

 ## Step 5 - Plot the object
-the object is downloaded by default to a temporary folder.
+The object is downloaded by default to a temporary folder.
 Users can define a different path using the argument path()

 ```{r}